ucsb-eri/webHookListener/README.md

 + The event type that initiated the webhook

 This allows the listener to handle webhook calls from different repos, but they would all have to share a common Secret Token.

+## Installation - Fedora-25
+As root:
++ dnf install ruby
+As a regular user (possibly the account that will run the above?)
++ gem install sinatra

+## Installation - downstream to allow building jekyll sites
++ gem install jekyll bundler